 Laura Vanderkam, time management guru, encourages daily exercise, especially.
 It’s a great way to work out kinks in your life, she says.
 And there’s no point to continue to try to work through a problem at your desk if you’re not getting anywhere.
 Go for a run.

-But I went from my 6-mile run as planned and found myself working through all the kinks as I pounded the pavement.
+But I went for my 6-mile run as planned, and found myself working through all the kinks as I pounded the pavement.
 When I returned, I had a clear idea of how to blaze ahead with the project and was so glad I had gone for my run and left the music at home.

 Concentrate on Running Form, Cadence, and Pace

-Something that every runner tends to do as he or she gets better is to get sloppy, and it’s much easier to do if you’re listening to music or books and are more focused on that.
+Something that every runner tends to do as they get better is to stop paying attention to form.
+This can make you a sloppy runner.
+It’s much easier to do if you’re listening to music or books and are more focused on that.
 When you don’t have music as a distraction, though, you’re able to concentrate on your form, cadence, and pace.
+That makes you a less-sloppy runner.

-You can count as needed to make sure that you have a good cadence, remind yourself as I do to lean slightly forward, keep my shoulders open, and make quick, short strides, and maintain a comfortable and consistent pace.
+You can count as needed to make sure that you have a good cadence, remind yourself as I do to lean slightly forward, keep your shoulders open, and make quick, short strides to maintain a comfortable and consistent pace.

 Allows You to Zone Out and Destress